 He advised about claims under the Riot (Damages) Act 1886 in respect of the 2011 riots in London and other cities, drawing on his involvement in the Court of Appeal in Bedfordshire Police Authority v Constable (Syndicate 386) Lloyd's Rep IR 607.
 He was invited to talk to senior claims managers on the topic at the Post Claims Club quarterly meeting.

-Andrew acted for the Claimant Mrs Edwards in one of the lead cases in the Supreme Court in Employers' Liability Policy Trigger Litigation 1 WLR 867 and took a leading role in the contractual construction arguments advanced before teh Supreme Court Justices.
+Andrew acted for the successful reinsured in the recent appeal against an arbitration award concerning an aggregation dispute relating to losses arising from 9/11 dust inhalation claims - Simmonds v Gammell 2 Lloyd's Rep. 631.
+He is acting for a leading insurer in reinsurance claims arising from major injury claims.
+He acted in one of the lead cases in the Supreme Court in Employers' Liability Policy Trigger Litigation 1 WLR 867.
 The test cases were about the coverage of Employers' Liability insurance policies in respect of damages for mesothelioima victims.
 Andrew acted for the insured in a property insurance claim - Aviva Insurance v Brown Lloyd's Rep IR 211.
 Eder J examined fraudulent means or devices and the definition of dishonesty in this insurance fraud trial.

 Andrew appeared with Colin Edelman QC for Zurich in Horwood v Argos & Ors Lloyd's Rep IR 453, the insurance coverage dispute arising out of the 'Toxic Sofas' group litigation order.
 He advised a large organisation on coverage of excess layer insurance policy in relation to a multi-million pound liability for accidental damage arising out of its business.